 Hazel Edwards believes writers are in the business of creativity and that their intellectual property should be valued.
 She offers e-books and hints for aspiring writers.

-Category: Australian Women Writers, Being a Writer, Contemporary Women Writers, Multi-National Women Writers, Multicultural Writers, On Writing, Supporting Women Writers, US American Women Writers, What Inspired Your Book, Women and Friendships, Women and Writing, Women Writers, Women Writers Across Cultures, Women Writers and Activism, Women Writing Fiction
+Category: Australian Women Writers, Being a Writer, Contemporary Women Writers, Multicultural Writers, On Writing, US American Women Writers, Women Writers, Women Writers Across Cultures, Women Writing Fiction